haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 locally as "mypool", we can simply call it directly:

 {% highlight haskell %}
-job <- return $ ($(mkClosure 'sampleTask) (seconds 2, "foobar"))
+tsk <- return $ ($(mkClosure 'sampleTask) (seconds 2, "foobar"))
-call "mypool" job >>= wait >>= stash result
+executeTask "mypool" tsk
 {% endhighlight %}

-Hopefully this has demonstrated a few benefits of the `ManagedProcess` API, although it's really just scratching the surface.
-We have focussed on the code that matters - state transitions and decision making, without getting bogged down (much) with receiving or sending messages, apart from using some simple APIs when we needed to.
+In this tutorial, we've really just scratched the surface of the `ManagedProcess` API.
+By handing over control of the client/server protocol to the framework, we are able to focus on the code that matters, such as state transitions and decision making, without getting bogged down (much) with the business of sending and receiving messages, handling client/server failures and such like.

 ### Performance Considerations

 We did not take much care over our choice of data structures.
 Might this have profound consequences for clients?
 The LIFO nature of the pending backlog is surprising, but we can change that quite easily by changing data structures.
+In fact, the code on which this example is based uses `Data.Sequence` to provide both strictness and FIFO execution ordering.

-What's perhaps more of a concern is the cost of using `Async` everywhere - remember we used this in the *server* to handle concurrently executing tasks and obtaining their results.
+Perhaps more of a concern is the cost of using `Async` everywhere - remember we used this in the *server* to handle concurrently executing tasks and obtaining their results.
 The `Async` module is also used by `ManagedProcess` to handle the `call` mechanism, and there *are* some overheads to using it.
 An invocation of